Personal injury

 - a new online portal called the Official Injury Claim service

-Claims for children will not have to go through the Official Injury Claim service.
-Usually, these claims will be fast tracked, regardless of the value of the claim.
+Claims for children do not have to go through the Official Injury Claim service.
+Usually, these claims are fast tracked, regardless of the value of the claim.

 There is also a Pre-action Protocol for personal injury claims below the small claims limit in RTAs.

-The small claims limit increase, along with new tariffs, will lead to more cases being processed as small claims.
+The small claims limit increase, along with new tariffs, has led to more cases being processed as small claims.

 If you represent claimants for claims under £10,000, your organisation needs to register on the online portal.